Home

 4. In a medium sauce pan, heat the oil over medium heat.

-5. Add the rice, onion, and garlic, cook for about 1 minute, stirring so that the rice gets evenly coated by the hot oil.
+5. Add the rice, onion, and garlic, cook for about 1 minute, stirring so that the

 7. Add the thighs to the grill and turn the legs over.
 Cook for 5-10 minutes.